SalehTZ/my-website/content/posts/bandit/bandit_1_2/index.en.md

 ---
-title: "Bandit Level 2: The Space Odyssey (and How to Tame It)"
+title: "Bandit Level 1 to 2: The Case of the Hyphen File"
-subtitle: "Dealing with spaces in filenames: Because quoting is more than just telling stories."
+subtitle: "Learn how to access files with special names like '-' by specifying their path.
+A classic Linux command-line trick."
-date: 2025-05-26T09:08:45+03:30
+date: 2025-05-24T08:50:46+03:30
-lastmod: 2025-05-26T09:08:45+03:30
+lastmod: 2025-10-15T12:11:25+02:00
 draft: false
 author: "SalehTZ"
 authorLink: "#"
-description: "You've conquered the basics, but Bandit Level 2 introduces a classic Linux challenge: filenames with spaces!
-Learn how to 'quote' your way to victory and grab that elusive password."
+description: "A clear walkthrough for solving the OverTheWire Bandit wargame from Level 1 to Level 2.
+Learn how to handle filenames that start with a special character like a hyphen (-) using './' to specify the path."
 license: ""
 images: []

-tags: ["Bandit", "OverTheWire", "Cybersecurity", "Linux", "Command Line", "Filesystem", "Beginner"]
+tags: ["Bandit", "OverTheWire", "Cybersecurity", "Linux", "Command Line", "CTF", "File Path"]
-categories: ["Cybersecurity", "CTF", "Bandit", "OverTheWire"]
+categories: ["Cybersecurity", "CTF"]

 featuredImage: ""
 featuredImagePreview: ""